Shake Shack (NYSE:SHAK) Given New $101.00 Price Target at Morgan Stanley

-Shake Shack (NYSE:SHAK) had its price objective decreased by Morgan Stanley from $104.00 to $101.00 in a research report released on Friday morning, Analyst Price Targets reports.
-Morgan Stanley currently has an equal weight rating on the stock.
+Shake Shack (NYSE:SHAK) had its target price decreased by equities researchers at Morgan Stanley from $104.00 to $101.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+The firm presently has an “equal weight” rating on the stock.
+Morgan Stanley’s price objective indicates a potential upside of 21.32% from the stock’s current price.

-Other research analysts also recently issued research reports about the stock.
-Wedbush decreased their price target on shares of Shake Shack from $122.00 to $114.00 and set a neutral rating for the company in a research note on Friday.
-Raymond James reiterated a sell rating on shares of Shake Shack in a research note on Tuesday, March 30th.
-MKM Partners lifted their price target on shares of Shake Shack from $65.00 to $85.00 in a research note on Wednesday, January 13th.
-Oppenheimer restated a buy rating and set a $115.00 price objective (up previously from $110.00) on shares of Shake Shack in a research report on Wednesday, January 13th.
-Finally, Barclays boosted their price objective on shares of Shake Shack from $86.00 to $100.00 in a research report on Friday, February 26th.
-Two equities research analysts have rated the stock with a sell rating, ten have given a hold rating and four have issued a buy rating to the company’s stock.
-Shake Shack has an average rating of Hold and an average target price of $96.17.
+Other analysts have also recently issued reports about the stock.
+Raymond James reissued a “sell” rating on shares of Shake Shack in a research note on Tuesday, March 30th.
+Barclays raised their price objective on shares of Shake Shack from $86.00 to $100.00 in a research note on Friday, February 26th.
+Truist Securities raised their price objective on shares of Shake Shack from $99.00 to $105.00 in a research note on Thursday, March 18th.
+Oppenheimer reaffirmed a “buy” rating and issued a $115.00 price objective (up from $110.00) on shares of Shake Shack in a research note on Wednesday, January 13th.
+Finally, Piper Sandler raised their price objective on shares of Shake Shack from $122.00 to $135.00 and gave the company an “overweight” rating in a research note on Thursday, March 4th.
+Two analysts have rated the stock with a sell rating, ten have issued a hold rating and four have issued a buy rating to the stock.
+Shake Shack currently has an average rating of “Hold” and an average target price of $95.50.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Simon Quick Advisors LLC acquired a new position in Shake Shack in the 4th quarter valued at $29,000.
-Sowell Financial Services LLC grew its stake in shares of Shake Shack by 88.7% during the 1st quarter.
-Sowell Financial Services LLC now owns 436 shares of the company’s stock worth $46,000 after purchasing an additional 205 shares during the period.
-KBC Group NV acquired a new position in shares of Shake Shack during the 4th quarter worth $42,000.
-Vantage Consulting Group Inc acquired a new position in shares of Shake Shack during the 4th quarter worth $49,000.
-Finally, Benjamin F. Edwards & Company Inc. acquired a new position in shares of Shake Shack during the 4th quarter worth $58,000.
-89.61% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Simon Quick Advisors LLC bought a new position in shares of Shake Shack in the 4th quarter valued at about $29,000.
+Sowell Financial Services LLC grew its position in shares of Shake Shack by 88.7% in the 1st quarter.
+Sowell Financial Services LLC now owns 436 shares of the company’s stock valued at $46,000 after acquiring an additional 205 shares during the period.
+Hanseatic Management Services Inc. bought a new position in shares of Shake Shack in the 1st quarter valued at about $54,000.
+KBC Group NV bought a new position in shares of Shake Shack in the 4th quarter valued at about $42,000.
+Finally, Vantage Consulting Group Inc bought a new position in shares of Shake Shack in the 4th quarter valued at about $49,000.
+89.61% of the stock is owned by institutional investors.

 Shake Shack Inc owns, operates, and licenses Shake Shack restaurants (Shacks) in the United States and internationally.
 Its Shacks offers hamburgers, hot dogs, chicken, crinkle cut fries, shakes, frozen custard, beer, wine, and other products.
 As of December 30, 2020, it operated 311 Shacks, including 183 domestic company-operated Shacks, 22 domestic licensed Shacks, and 106 international licensed Shacks.